less/less-docs/content/features/nested.md

-> Less allows you to use nesting as well as normal cascading CSS.
+> LESS allows you to use nesting as well as normal cascading CSS.

 ...